andychase/codebook/pages/2015-07-01-album_data.md

 First in order to answer this question I'm going to need some data to work with.

 Music Brainz is a "MusicBrainz is a community-maintained open source encyclopedia of music information" ([About](https://musicbrainz.org/doc/About)).
-Since their data is open and freely avaliable it seems like a good source.
+Since their data is open and freely available it seems like a good source.

     [data]
     title: MusicBrainz Database / Download